agualtieri/south_sudan_prm/README.md

                             "i.push_factors", "i.pull_factors", "i.pull_fators2", "i.stay_duration")
 ```

-## SURVEY OBJECT AND BATCH ANALYZE
+## CREATE SURVEY OBJECT AND BATCH ANALYZE

 Next we define the survey objects and apply butteR for batch analysis.
-It is imprtant to note the “aggregation\_level” argument o fthe
+It is important to note the “aggregation\_level” argument in the
-mean\_proportion\_table argument.
+mean\_proportion\_table function.
 This argument controls how the data is
 subset in the analysis.
 In both analyses we first subset by base and
 then subset differently based on two movement type categories.